ouspg/SecurityEngineering/Week1_Threats/README.md

 ### Task 2: Personal Threat Model

 Possible tool to add to next run [OWASP Threat Dragon](https://owasp.org/www-project-threat-dragon/)

+A 'for more reading' [link](https://www.privacyguides.org/en/basics/threat-modeling/)

 A threat model is a tool used widely in security, it can be used for example to identify sensitive or vulnerable data or systems.
 Its goal is to identify potential vulnerabilities and a likely impact of a security breach, helping companies take proper measures to mitigate and / or prevent these.
 A threat model can also help companies assess and prioritize its security efforts by identifying which assets are the most critical and which threats are the most probable.
 Overall, a threat model is a vital part of a comprehensive cyber security strategy helping organizations manage risks and breaches, and how to allocate defense budget.